contentstack/cli/packages/contentstack/README.md

       --content-type=<value>...
 The Contenttypes from which entries will be published --delivery-token=<value>   Delivery token for source environment
       --environments=<value>...
 Destination Environments
-      --include-variants         Include Variants flag will publish all associated variant entries.
       --locales=<value>          Source locale
       --onlyAssets               Unpublish only assets
       --onlyEntries              Unpublish only entries